trondarild/leabra_processing/leabra_processing_dev/notes.md

 # Notes
+* 2022-01-01
+   * concept of bias modulation via dendrite APs is also a potential mechanism for context selection
+* 2021-12-30
+   * to test: make a unitspec that can modulate bias and or leakage based on input activity.
+This can model differential activation of populations by means of alpha, beta bursts.
+If possible, change weights on recurrent connections, and perhaps combine with very low leakage to model self-sustaining behaviour
+   * check literature for what is plausible mechanisms: leakage, bias modulation
 * 2021-12-29
    * alternative to using unit-dendrite connection to change current rule (if no evidence for this, get problem)
       * context prediction error in pfc drives triggering of context change by means of BG initiated inhibition of current rule and excitation of new rule (Wascom, Frank 2017); dACC and ant. insula excites inh, excitation (or excitement of VTA to induce dopa to BG go, pfc effector pops)